atoum/autoloop-extension/README.md

 ## Example

-Here is an example : we can see that the test files are automaticly executed when the classes and test classes are changed.
+Here is an example: we can see that the test files are automaticly executed when the classes and test classes are changed.

 ![Demo](doc/demo.gif)